 - 1. The City will develop comprehensive Urban Design Guidelines that build on the policies of this Plan in order to establish appropriate design criteria for communities, neighbourhoods, public realm elements and all forms of public and private development.
-Such guidelines will consider alternative design standards, recent developments in eco-sensitive design and safety, including low impact development, amongst other matters. - 2.
-The City will initiate a beautification program including streetscape improvements to enhance the aesthetic quality of the City's major roads, incorporating such elements as street trees, boulevards, sidewalk improvements, bike lanes, bike paths, parking bays, street lights and seating.
-Program options may include other streetscape redevelopments as recommended by Community Improvement Plans. - 3.
-When approving infrastructure projects, the City will consider allocating a proportion of project expenditures towards urban design improvements, such as streetscape aesthetics, public art, and other components of neighbourhood design. - 4.
+Such guidelines will consider alternative design standards, recent developments in eco-sensitive design and safety, including low impact development, amongst other matters. - 1.
+The City will develop comprehensive urban design guidelines in order to establish appropriate design criteria for all forms of public and private development.
+Such guidelines will consider alternative design standards and recent developments in eco-sensitive design. - 2.
+CouncilThe City will initiate a beautification program including streetscape improvements to enhance the aesthetic quality of the City's major roads, incorporating such elements as street trees, boulevards, sidewalk improvements, bike lanes, bike paths, parking bays, street lights and seating.
+Program options may include the rehabilitation of Elm Street in the Downtown and other streetscape redevelopments as recommended by Community Improvement Plans. - 3.
+When approving infrastructure projects, the City Council will consider allocating a proportion of project expenditures towards urban design improvements, such as streetscape aesthetics, public art, and other components of neighbourhood design. - 4.
 In order to strengthen the visual appeal of the City, design improvements to major entry corridors are required, including Regent Street South, Long Lake Road, Kingsway, Lorne Street, Municipal Road 35, Elm Street, and Municipal Road 86 (Greater Sudbury Airport).

-5. Design improvements to Bell Park and the Grace Hartman Amphitheatre will enhance the function and appeal of a valued urban amenity, with consideration given to the Bell Park Master Plan and the Ramsey Lake Community Improvement Plan.
-Improved pedestrian linkages to the Downtown and surrounding residential neighbourhoods will be a key priority.
+- 5. Design improvements to Bell Park and the Grace Hartman Amphitheatre will enhance the function and appeal of a valued urban amenity, with consideration given to the Bell Park Master Plan and the Ramsey Lake Community Improvement Plan.
+Improved pedestrian linkages to the Downtown and surrounding residential neighbourhoods will be a key priority. - 6.
+Programs to beautify the Downtown are required to improve the quality of the built form and support its role as a centre of retail, arts & culture, government and business services.
+Such initiatives will contribute to the viability of Downtown residential development.